FreeTAKTeam/FreeTAKHub/README.md

 ## WebMap Packaged installation
 * the installation supports Ubuntu, other linuxes may work but they are not supported
 *
-* download webmap package in filesystem, the file name has the following convention:
+* Download the last webmap  [package](https://github.com/FreeTAKTeam/FreeTAKHub/releases/) in your filesystem, the file name has the following convention:
 * [SYSTEM]_[SERVICE]_[PLATFORM]_[MAJORVERSION]_[MINORVERSION]
 * e.g. FTH_WebMap_Ubuntu_1.8_RC2
+* open a terminal
-* navigate to download dir
+* navigate to your download dir
 * make the file executable
 ```sudo chmod +x [package_name]```
 * edit the JSON file webMAP_config.json set the